American Belgian Draft

-The American Belgian Draft is an American breed of heavy draft horse.
+The American Belgian Draft is an American breed of draft horse.
 It derives from the draft horses of Belgium but, as a result of isolation and different selective breeding, became genetically distinct from them in the early part of the twentieth century.
 It is generally taller and less heavily built, and has a very different distribution of coat colors.

 History

 The American Belgian derives from heavy draft horses of Ardennais, Brabant and Flemish stock imported from Belgium in the latter part of the nineteenth century and in the early years of the twentieth.
 A breed association, the American Association of Importers and Breeders of Belgian Draft Horses, was founded in 1887 in Wabash, Indiana.
 Imports ceased during the First World War, resumed in the 1930s, and ceased again when the Second World War broke out; Erwin F. Dygert of Iowa bought a horse from the last shipment made from Europe as the war was beginning.

 From the 1920s the American Belgian was bred to be somewhat taller and lighter-bodied than the original European stock.

 With the mechanization of agriculture in the post-war years, demand for draft horses fell sharply, and annual registrations of the American Belgian fell to a few hundred per year.
 Both numbers and demand gradually recovered, and it is now the most numerous breed of draft horse in the United States.